Kitetags terms and definitions

 Term Definition

 App The engine that produces the response a Tapper sees after tapping a Kitetag.
 Built-in Apps include URL Redirect, vCard, Webhooks, and Zapier.
 Each App takes tag data and turns it into an action.
 See the Apps overview.
+Inside the Interaction Builder, these same behaviors are available as step types.

 Automatic Message Data Data that the Kitetags platform collects and attaches to each tap automatically, such as the timestamp and device information.
 You do not need to configure this — it is included by default.